The Hogan Business Reasoning Inventory (HBRI) Test (2023 Guide)

 Aptitude tests are unique in that they measure naturally occurring skills; in the case of the HBRI, cognitive ability.

 Preparation for such tests is not a case of expanding your knowledge, but getting plenty of practice in applying your natural abilities.

-In taking HBRI practice tests, you’ll exercise the skills you already have, making them sharper.
+When taking HBRI practice tests, you’ll exercise the skills you already have, making them sharper.
 You’ll find you solve problems at a quicker pace with greater accuracy, and your confidence will grow.

 It’s advisable to purchase an HBRI preparation pack specifically designed to replicate the official assessment.